Aicent-Stack/manifesto/rfcs/RFC-002-RTTP-NERVES.md

 ---

-### 5. Heritage & Evolution
+### 5. Technical Foundation & Neural Evolution
-*Activating the Aicent namespace—a strategic digital coordinate historically recognized for its role in global interconnectivity—RTTP transforms the paradigm of bit-stream transport into sovereign cognitive synchronization.
-While legacy protocols were architected to move raw data, RTTP is engineered to move Intent at the speed of thought, repurposing the legacy of reach into a protocol of resonance.*
+*Activating the strategic coordinates of RTTP.com, RFC-002 establishes the Neural Spine of the Aicent Stack.
+This protocol transforms the paradigm of bit-stream transport into sovereign Cognitive Synchronization.
+While legacy networking protocols were architected to move raw data through sequential handshakes, RTTP is engineered to move Intent at the speed of thought, manifesting a sub-millisecond reflex arc that serves as the foundational manifold for the planetary intelligence grid.*

 ---

 **SYSTEM STATUS: HOMEOTASIS**
 *"Synchronizing Consciousness at Wire Speed."*